appcrash/smartlb/README.md

 It is a simple tcp proxy that proxying tcp stream by incoming connection trait.

-The trait can be anything from information from socket, packet, like:
+The trait can be anything from properties of socket/packet, like:
   - source ip
   - initial packet content by regex matching
   - ......